Illirick/spwn-aftempt/README.md

 It returns the list of death triggers groups

-You can also build the example project to see it in action
+You can also build the example script to see it in action